 Yes, parenting is important, but kids who are mean may be wired differently as well.
 For example, children who show impulsive-hyperactive behavior in early childhood are more likely to be physically aggressive in middle childhood.
 The ability to control impulses is a work in progress through adolescence (and into adulthood), but some kids are innately better at this than others, and these kids are less likely to act out.

 Having a good “theory of mind” (the ability to see things from another person’s perspective) also helps kids play nicely and respect each other’s feelings.
-You might remember this from last week’s article on popularity — it’s a fundamental skill that is a big help to kids socially.
 If a child is empathetic and appreciates that he has an impact on his friend, he’s less likely to be mean.
 For example, earlier this year, in a study in the Journal of Child Psychology & Psychiatry, researchers found that kids who had poor theory of mind skills at age five were more likely to both bully, and be bullied, at age 12.
 Parents can help here by talking to kids about their own feelings and how they affect other people (for example, by recognizing the meaning of facial expressions), starting in toddlerhood.
 Yes, some of our little ones are naturally wired empathetically, but this ability can be nurtured and taught, too.